KamiC6238/monaco-breakpoints/README.md

 # monaco-breakpoints

-## Support breakpoints in monaco-editor
+## Support breakpoints in monaco-editor like VSCode